-Table 5.
-Comparison of CTE inhalation doses in a hypothetical residence (30-person barracks) and a 10-person office workplace (bathroom only, no shower).
+Table 15.
+Comparison of CTE inhalation doses in hypothetical residences (30-person barracks) and a 10-person office workplace (bathroom only, no shower).
 PCE water concentration is set equal to 10 μg/L in both locations.
 All other model values are set to defaults.